How to improve your EPC rating

 1

-Check the EPC register or commission a new assessment to understand your starting point.
+Check the EPC register or order an EPC assessment online to understand your starting point.

 2